-Governor Cuomo has announced his support for new legislation that would reform New York’s sexual harassment laws.
-Significantly, the reforms would:
+Governor Cuomo recently signed into law new legislation that will reform New York’s sexual harassment laws.
+Significantly, the reforms will:

 One reform gaining the attention of many employers and commentators concerns the outlaw of the use of non-disclosure clauses in settlement agreements involving employees who complained of sexual harassment.

-The new law, which will be codified by amendments to the General Obligations Law and New York Civil Practice Law and Rules, states the following:
+The new law, which is codified by amendments to the General Obligations Law and New York Civil Practice Law and Rules, states the following:

-“Notwithstanding any other law to the contrary, no employer…shall have the authority to include…in any settlement, agreement, or other resolution of any claim…which includes sexual harassment, any term or condition that would prevent the disclosure of the underlying facts and circumstances to the claim or action….”
+“Notwithstanding any other law to the contrary, no employer…shall have the authority to include…in any, agreement, or other resolution of any claim…which includes sexual harassment, any term or condition that would prevent the disclosure of the underlying facts and circumstances to the claim or action….”

 For several reasons, this exception for the “complainant’s preference” will likely swallow the rule, resulting in the use of non-disclosure clauses in virtually all settlement agreements between companies and their employees.